-Partial fraction decomposition breaks rational functions into simpler ones we can manipulate.
-This often includes taking the inverse Laplace transform and integrating.
-We break functions into those we can integrate into or use substitution methods.
+Partial fraction decomposition breaks rational functions into simpler ones that we can operate on — these operations include taking the inverse Laplace transform or integrating.

 In MATLAB, we can use partfrac(exp, var), where var is optional.